 Looking for information about the American Bull Staffy?
 Our American Bull Staffy breed information guide is the best place for you to learn a lot about the dog breed.

-The American Bulldog American Staffordshire Terrier Mix is a very strong dog that inherits their strength from both parent breeds.
+The American Bulldog American Staffordshire Terrier Mix is a very strong dog that inherits its strength from both parent breeds.
 Although it is believed that they inherit most of their physical appearances from their Staffy parent.

 The parent breeds, that is the American Bulldog and the American Staffordshire Terrier are from the same ancestor, and they are known to be loyal dogs, great companion dogs with excellent characteristics, which is believed to have been transferred into the American Bull Staffy.